Learner's License Test Appointment

 To confirm the Learner's License test date could take anything from half hour up to a couple of hours, depending on the queues at the testing station and how many staff members are available for processing the applications.

 N.B.
-Once you have booked your test date online, you will not be able to make another test booking anywhere else until that booking has expired on the system - usually within 3 days' time.
+Once you have booked your test date online, you will not be able to make another test booking anywhere else until that booking has expired on the system.